laurentcarrie/legendary-memory/doc/srs/src/srs/overview.md

 in web mode, you edit the remote files via a web interface, you trigger the generate of the pdf file by clicking a button on the web interface

+## <a id="srs/os"/> Operating System

+the software will run on standard ubuntu.
+There is no requirement that it runs on windows.

+## <a id="srs/delivery-dir"/> Delivery Directory

+All output files will be available in one directory.

+## <a id="srs/gdrive"/> google drive

+A command will allow to upload all pdf files to a google drive location, if correct credentials are provided